Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-Yeah, yeah, yeah, literally I love talking.
-Yeah.
-And you guys through this podcast like now tomorrow we'll have a part three.
+Yes—literally, I love talking.
+And now, thanks to this podcast, we’ll have a part three.

 00:32:24:01 - 00:32:46:14